arn4v/ideas/README.md

 # Ideas

-Some overdone, some smart ideas for anyone to build on top of.
+Some good, some bad ideas for anyone to build.

 If any of the following ideas already exist OR if you (decide to) build one, let me know: [arnav@arnavgosain.com](mailto:arnav@arnavgosain.com)